The model theory of metric lattices: pseudofinite partition lattices: Metric Lattices

 By Proposition \ref{prop:metric-norm} we know that $|x+y|\leq|y+z+x|$, so we conclude that for all $x,y,z,\in L$.
 This result, along with Proposition \ref{prop:metric-rank}.3 and Proposition \ref{prop:metric-rank}.7, gives us

 for all $x,y,z\in L$. \end{proof}

 \begin{remark} From Proposition \ref{prop:metric-rank}.2 we see that the metrics $d$ and $d'$ agree on any chain (totally ordered subset) of $L$.
 By the proof of item (7) in the same, we have that if $d$ and $\tilde d$ are metrics that induce a metric lattice structure on the same lattice and for which the rank functions agree, then $d(x,y)\leq 2\tilde d(x,y)$.
 In general, the set of metrics on a lattice can be quite large.
 For example, take any Borel regular measure $\mu$ of full support on $[0,1]$.
 We say that two Borel sets $A,B$ are equivalent if $\mu(A\Delta B)=0$, and write $[A]$ for the equivalence class of $A$.
-The measure then induces a metric lattice structure on the lattice of equivalence classes of Borel sets by $d_\mu([A],[B]) = \mu(A \cup B) - \mu(A\cap B)$.
+For any measure $\nu$ in the same absolute continuity class as $\mu$, i.e., $\mu(A)=0 \Leftrightarrow \nu(A)=0$, the equivalence classes are the same, and each one induces a metric lattice structure on the same lattice of equivalence classes of Borel sets by $d_\nu([A],[B]) = \nu(A \cup B) - \nu(A\cap B)$.

 \end{remark}

 \begin{remark} Let's define